On this page

-Out-of-the-box Search Analytics helps you model your users’ behavior by breaking down their searches into numerous metrics, like popular searches, number of “no results”, and filter usage.
-The goal of search analytics is to help you make data-driven decisions when building and improving your search experience.
+Out-of-the-box Search Analytics helps you model your users’ behavior by breaking down their searches into many metrics, like popular searches, number of searches with no results, and filter usage.
+The goal of Search Analytics is to help you make data-driven decisions when building and improving your search experience.

-Collecting search analytics requires no extra effort on your side - No coding is required.
-It is also transparent to your users: in the background, Algolia gathers large amounts of search-related analytics, capturing data with every search.
+Collecting Search Analytics requires no extra effort on your side—there’s no coding involved.
+It’s also transparent to your users: in the background, Algolia gathers large amounts of search-related analytics, capturing data with every search.

-From a technical point of view, search analytics will get you thinking more objectively about how to structure your product data, and how to configure your ranking and relevance; they can also lead you to use more advanced API settings to improve your users’ search experience.
+From a technical point of view, Search Analytics can help you think more objectively about how to structure your product data, and how to configure your ranking and relevance.
+They can also lead you to use more advanced API settings to improve your users’ search experience.

 - Overall search counts